-26 AND COUNTING / The Liebenberg Eclipse Chronicles / Part 3
+26 AND COUNTING / The Liebenberg Chronicles / Eclipse 3

 CLEMSON, South Carolina – Clemson University scientist Donald Liebenberg has personally witnessed and researched 26 total solar eclipses over the past 60-plus years.

 Liebenberg, who has been an adjunct professor in the College of Science’s department of physics and astronomy since 1996, has literally travelled all over the world to enter the path of totality of solar eclipses.
 He has studied them from the ground, on ships in the middle of oceans, and in airplanes.
 He even watched one eclipse from the cabin of a Concorde supersonic airliner, where he was able to remain within the window of totality for an astounding 74 minutes.

 Liebenberg’s third eclipse, chronicled below, was Oct.
 2, 1959 in the Canary Islands.
 His last one was March 9, 2016 aboard the cruise ship MS Vollendam off the coast of Indonesia.

 All told, Liebenberg has spent almost three hours in totality, which surpasses anyone else in the world.

 The upcoming Aug.
 21, 2017 event over Clemson will mark Liebenberg’s 27th eclipse.
 He has also witnessed several other eclipses that were nearly – but not quite – in the path of totality.